buddhika91/rot_rh_gue/README.md

 Project Status (2026-07-07)

 This repository is still under active construction.
-The current ROT–RH–GUE codebase shows promising structure and passes several adversarial/control tests, but it does not yet fully defeat Gaussian universality.
+The current ROT–RH–GUE shows promising structure and passes several adversarial/control tests, but it does not yet fully defeat Gaussian universality.
 That remains the main open benchmark I am working on.

 Until that is resolved, researchers and reviewers can use this repository to test the rest of the framework, including the operator construction, prime/Mangoldt structure, S-fraction recursion, control-family comparisons, and finite GUE-spacing diagnostics.